dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 the composition of their soul."
 ---

-> So, yes, quite a bit of this article is more complicated than it
+> So, yes, one might rightly say this article is more complicated than
-> needs to be.
+> it needs to be.
 The point is to coerce materialists into admitting a
 > definition of the soul, so that they must also admit the
-> sociophysical consequences of its existence.
-Like everything else I
+> sociophysical consequences of such a concepts existence, which I
+> believe does not descend from the cause of the soul, but from its
-> feel is important to write, it is not easy to understand.
-I'm not
+> phenomenology.
+Like everything else I feel is important to write, it
-> writing for mass appeal.
-I'm also unfortunately not following the
+> is not easy to understand.
+I'm not writing for mass appeal.
+I'm also
-> *"Universal Styleguide for Writers Who Immortalize Themselves"* --
+> unfortunately not following the *"Universal Styleguide for Writers
-> which is available wherever books are sold, I'm sure.
-If only I had
+> Who Immortalize Themselves"* -- which is available wherever books
-> known!
-I've tried to organize most of it so that the earlier content
+> are sold, I'm sure.
+If only I had known!
+I've tried to organize most
-> is less technical.
-I hope to begin illustrating because many of
+> of it so that the earlier content is less technical.
+I hope to begin
-> these ideas are so much easier to convey in pictures.
-This topic is
+> illustrating because many of these ideas are so much easier to
-> important to me because most people deny that socioinformational
+> convey in pictures.
+This topic is important to me because most
-> phenomena contribute whatsoever to the problems I grapple with in
+> people deny that socioinformational phenomena contribute whatsoever
+> to the problems I grapple with in life.
-> life.

 ## [From the Soul, Defined, to Jung's Individuation](#from-the-soul-defined-to-jungs-individuation)